rwhaling/dinosaur/README.md

 Hello, world!
 ```

-And that's all there is to it.

-# TODO
+## TODO
- * Streamline these docker images.
-I'd like to get it all ported to NixOS, and have separate images for build and runtime with a shared base.
+ * Publish libraries to Bintray
+ * g8 template for `sbt new dinosaur`
+ * Static library linking would streamline and simplify the build process
  * JSON Parsing
  * HTTP Templating
  * Refined API, study existing Go and Rust models
- * Better model for distribution and inclusion as a library
- * Integrate with other web servers, esp.
-Nginx
+ * Integrate with other web servers
+ * Stress-testing and tuning uWSGI

-# project status
+## project status
-No, seriously, this isn't an elaborate troll or rickroll.
-I love and miss old-school UNIX systems coding, and I did this because I love Scala and have been thinking a lot about ergonomics for an approachable web micro-framework, almost like Flask for Scala.
+No, seriously, this isn't an elaborate troll.
+I did this because I love old-school UNIX systems coding, and I did this because I love Scala and am super-stoked about Scala Native.
+I've also been thinking a lot about "vanilla" Scala style, and ergonomics for an approachable web micro-framework, all of which inform the design of this project.

-That said, Scala Native is a very young project, and this is really purely speculative, research-quality, pre-release code for now.
+That said, Scala Native is a *very* young project, and this is really purely speculative, research-quality, pre-release code for now.
 That said, I'd welcome outside contributions, issues, questions or comments.